Poor Man’s Zucchini

 How to Prepare Apulian Poor Man’s Zucchini

 • To prepare poor man’s zucchini, start by washing and drying the zucchini.
-Slice them thinly, but not too thin, or they will fall apart during cooking.
-I used a mandoline (1) to make it quicker and to get slices all of the same thickness.
-If you don’t have one, a sharp knife is fine, as long as you can get slices about 1/16 inch thick (2).
-As mentioned, the traditional recipe involves drying the zucchini in the sun after arranging them on a table covered with a clean cloth; if you can’t do that, arrange the zucchini slices on a tea towel (3).
+Cut them into slices that are thin, but not too thin, otherwise, they will fall apart during cooking.
+I used a mandoline (1) to make it quicker and to get slices of uniform thickness.
+If you don’t have one, a sharp knife will do just fine, as long as you can get slices about 1/8 inch (2 mm) thick.
+As mentioned, the traditional recipe involves drying the zucchini in the sun, after arranging them on a table covered with a clean tablecloth; if you can’t do that, place the zucchini slices on a towel (3).

 a. slice the zucchini not too thin to cook them in the Apulian way in a pan

-• Cover them with another clean tea towel and let them rest for a couple of hours (4), or if possible, overnight.
-The more vegetative water they lose, the less oil they will absorb.
-Take a large non-stick pan and add the oil.
-Also, add the peeled garlic cloves (5).
-Sauté lightly, then add the zucchini (6).
+• Cover them with another clean towel and let them rest for a couple of hours (4), if possible even overnight.
+The more water they lose, the less oil they will absorb.
+Take a large non-stick pan and pour in the oil.
+Also add the peeled garlic cloves (5).
+Let them sauté lightly, then add the zucchini (6).

 b. sun-drying the poor man's zucchini

-• Salt them and let them cook over medium heat for 8-10 minutes, without covering but stirring often (7) so they become evenly golden.
-Once they are cooked, turn the heat to high and deglaze with vinegar (8).
-Let it evaporate for just a few seconds, mixing well, then turn off the heat and add plenty of fresh, chopped mint (9).
+• Salt them and let them cook over medium heat for 8-10 minutes, uncovered but stirring often (7) so that they are evenly golden.
+When they are cooked, turn the heat to high and deglaze with the vinegar (8).
+Let it evaporate for just a few seconds, stirring well, then turn off the heat and add plenty of fresh, chopped mint (9).

 c. deglaze the Apulian-style zucchini with vinegar and mint